Carpenter Ant Habits

 - Treatment.
 While carpenter ants are a very destructive pest, products have become available over the past few years that have proven highly effective against the pests.
 Wall void applications around the exterior perimeter of the home can insert the product directly into the wall voids where carpenter ants are nesting, and perimeter treatment(s) around the exterior perimeter of the home can help to destroy foraging trails and force foraging ants to come in contact with the treatment product.

 - Follow-up.
 Treatment on carpenter ants is very effective; however, due to the destructive nature of the pests, regular follow-up is recommended to protect the home against future infestations.
-Quarterly perimeter treatments around the exterior of the home are a great way to ensure your home’s structural integrity and avoid carpenter ant (and other pest) issues.
+Every other month perimeter treatments around the exterior of the home are a great way to ensure your home’s structural integrity and avoid carpenter ant (and other pest) issues.

 NEED HELP WITH THIS PEST?